The school counseling staff supports student success by offering:

 Every fall, the guidance office hosts a Financial Aid information night to assist students and parents with the financial aid process.

-In addition, check the guidance office and daily bulletin for scholarship opportunities that occur throughout the year.
+In addition, check the guidance office and scholarship page for scholarship opportunities that occur throughout the year.